appu1232/Discord-Selfbot/README.md

 **Updating the bot:**

+For Windows: The ``run.bat`` will prompt you when there's a new update on startup and will apply the update for you (it will save your settings).
+[You will need Git in order to do this.](https://git-scm.com/downloads)
-Unless otherwise stated, all you need to do is save your ``settings`` folder and its contents, delete everything else, download the newest version, and then replace the ``settings`` folder with your ``settings`` folder.
-If you have git and know how to use it, that option exists as well.
+For Mac/Linux or if you want to update manually: Unless otherwise stated, all you need to do is save your ``settings`` folder and its contents, delete everything else, download the newest version, and then replace the ``settings`` folder with your ``settings`` folder.
+If you you know how to use git, that option exists as well.

 ## All Commands: